Net Income (Loss) from Rents, Royalties, Copyrights and Patents

 Reciprocal agreements apply to compensation only and not any other class of income.
 For example: In 1996, Joe, a resident of West Virginia, worked in Pennsylvania.
 He also owned a rental property in Pennsylvania.
 Joe must report as Pennsylvania-taxable income only the rental income realized on the rental property.
 Because of the reciprocal agreement with West Virginia, he is not subject to tax on his compensation in Pennsylvania.

-Refer to PA PIT Guide Chapter 7 Compensation, Reciprocal Compensation Agreements.
+PA PIT Guide Chapter 7 Compensation, Reciprocal Compensation Agreements.

 Pennsylvania Depreciation Rule

-Refer to PA PIT Guide Chapter 16, Pass Through Entities.
+PA PIT Guide Chapter 16, Pass Through Entities.